devspak-s8/devspak-s8/README.md

 ## 🧭 About Me

-I’m **Sulayman Apatira**, a frontend developer and UI/UX designer focused on building **clean, scalable, and meaningful digital experiences**.
+I’m **Sulayman Apatira**, a full stack developer and UI/UX designer focused on building **clean, scalable, and meaningful digital experiences**.

 I specialize in:
 - ⚛️ High-performance React applications